Downey space shuttle model moves to site near future home - Los Angeles Times

 The shuttle mock-up’s history with Downey spans decades.

-North American Rockwell International, later known as Rockwell International and now a part of Boeing, built the prototype in 1972 at its Downey facility.
+North American Rockwell International, later known as Rockwell International and now part of Boeing, built the prototype in 1972 at its Downey facility.
 The space shuttle became the world’s first reusable winged orbiting spaceship.

 Downey will display the full-size model that Rockwell built to pitch its design to NASA